chun9l/UMBridge_Loadbalancer/umbridge/hq/README.md

 5. **Connect from client**

    Once running, you can connect to the load balancer from any UM-Bridge client on the login node via `http://localhost:4242`.
 To the client, it will appear like any other UM-Bridge server, except that it can process concurrent evaluation requests.

+HQ will generate many job folders to hold the job outputs, but they are not useful for our purpose.
+The timings are piped from the hq command which can be modified in the `loadbalancer.cpp` file.